rackerlabs/design-system/_component_design/switches.md

 ## When to use

-Use a switch if the user is turning something on or off, or saying yes or no to a question; there is no neutral option.
-Enabling preferences or settings is a prime use case for this component, explicitly stating the current status with text.
+Use a switch in the following situations:

+- When you want to enable to user to make a binary decision, such as when turning a setting on or off.
+A switch does not contain a neutral option.
+Modifying preferences and settings is a prime use case for this component.
+- Use a switch when the user needs to modify settings or enable billing and notification preferences.
+If your use case is outside of these three areas, consider a radio button or checkbox.

 {% endcolumn %}